Second FSU fraternity member arrested on cocaine charge

 TALLAHASSEE, Fla.
 (WCTV) -- Another Florida State University fraternity member has been arrested, accused of selling cocaine.

 Following an investigation, 22-year-old Daniel Martin was arrested on Tuesday.

-FSU officials have confirmed that Martin is a student at the university and a member of the Pi Kappa Phi fraternity, which has been under scrutiny since the death of pledge Andrew Coffey, 20, last week.
+FSU officials have confirmed that Martin is a student at the university and a member of the Pi Kappa Phi fraternity, which has been under scrutiny since the

 While Coffey's death remains under investigation, FSU Police say Martin's arrest is the latest in an ongoing drug investigation on and around campus.

 According to arrest documents, in September, a confidential informant met with Martin and purchased cocaine from him.